Last Updated on

 The Breaking Point

-Everything mentioned up to this point has been assuming that even with the second layer of debt, you will owe less than $50,000.
-The process of creating an agreement with the IRS will become much more complicated if you default on your payments and the culminate debt surpasses that amount.
-While the IRS will mostly leave you to your own devices for debts under $50,000, they’re going to start questioning your ability to pay your debts past that.
+Everything mentioned up to this point has been assuming that even with the second layer of back taxes, you will owe less than $50,000.
+The process of creating an agreement with the IRS will become much more complicated if you default on your payments and the culminate back taxes surpasses that amount.
+While the IRS will mostly leave you to your own devices for back taxes under $50,000, they’re going to start questioning your ability to pay your back taxes past that.

 The IRS will demand that you fill out Form 433-F. You will tell the IRS about your assets, income, and living expenses in that form.
-After you complete this, you’ll be assigned a collector by the IRS who will work with you to create a comprehensive plan to pay off your outstanding debt.
-This collector will have some control over your debt and will be the main deciding factor in whether you get your preferred installment agreement or not.
+After you complete this, you’ll be assigned a collector by the IRS who will work with you to create a comprehensive plan to pay off your outstanding back taxes.
+This collector will have some control over your back taxes and will be the main deciding factor in whether you get your preferred installment agreement or not.

-There’s also going to be the issue of penalties and interest being applied to your debt as well.
-Be certain that whatever monthly payments you’re making means that your debt will decrease over time.
-There are cases in which people pay just as instructed, yet find that their debt has only grown as payments have only covered the interest and penalties.
-This is only a concern for larger debts over $50,000 though, as interest at lower amounts is fairly manageable.
+There’s also going to be the issue of penalties and interest being applied to your back taxes as well.
+Be certain that whatever monthly payments you’re making means that your back taxes will decrease over time.
+There are cases in which people pay just as instructed, yet find that their back taxes has only grown as payments have only covered the interest and penalties.
+This is only a concern for larger amounts over $50,000 though, as interest at lower amounts is fairly manageable.

-Making adjustments to your IRS installment payment plan is relatively easy when your debt is under $50,000.
+Making adjustments to your IRS installment payment plan is relatively easy when your back tax amount is under $50,000.
 You can go online, pay a small fee, and be on with your day.
-When you have a collector controlling your debt, you will have to convince them that whatever changes you’re proposing are both necessary and viable.
+When you have a collector controlling your back taxes, you will have to convince them that whatever changes you’re proposing are both necessary and viable.
 If the collector concludes that you won’t be able to make more substantial payments successfully, then you’ll have to accept whatever plan you’re on.